Childebrand94/terminal-projects/README.md

 ## How to Use

-Type in the desired length of password and a randomly generated password will be printed to the terminal.
+You can type in the desired password length, and a randomly generated password will be printed to the terminal.